 When a loved one dies unexpectedly as the result of an accident, this sad event will bring a lot of questions as to what actually happened to the forefront.
 If it can be determined the death was caused by the negligence of a person or organization rather than just an unfortunate chance or an intentional killing, you can bring a wrongful death suit against the responsible party or parties.
 Determining if a suit can be brought is difficult, as it can be challenging to find enough evidence to show negligence was the cause.
-Consulting with a lawyer at Ramsey Law Group is a good first step in determining if a case can be brought and how to best proceed.
+Consulting with a Houston personal injury lawyer at Ramsey Law Group is a good first step in determining if a case can be brought and how to best proceed.

 While money can’t replace your lost loved one, it can help hold the responsible party or parties accountable and help prevent future similar incidents.
 Determining what sort of damages to seek can be complex, but a wrongful death lawsuit can help your family recover tangible assets like lost income and benefits, or help pay for medical bills or funeral expenses.
 Additionally, although no amount of money will erase the pain of losing a loved one, it can compensate for your emotional loss and serve as retribution for any heinous acts or abuses that led the loss.
 Generally, only immediate family members can bring wrongful death suits, such as spouses or children of the deceased, but in some cases, extended family or the executor of an estate can also bring a legal action to recover damages.
 Usually, one person can serve as the representative for all parties seeking a resolution.